Delta Lady

-"Delta Lady" is a song written and composed by rock singer and pianist Leon Russell.
-It was first recorded by Joe Cocker for his 1969 album Joe Cocker! and also appeared on his 1970 concert album Mad Dogs & Englishmen.
+"Delta Lady" is a song written and composed by American rock singer and pianist Leon Russell.
+It was first recorded by British singer Joe Cocker for his 1969 album Joe Cocker! and also appeared on his 1970 concert album Mad Dogs & Englishmen.
 Cocker's single peaked at #10 on the UK singles chart and at #69 on the Billboard Hot 100.
-Russell went on to record it for his 1970 solo debut album Leon Russell.
+Russell went on to record his own version for his 1970 self-titled debut solo album and was released as a single the following year.
 Like "A Song for You" from the same album, Russell was inspired to write the song by vocalist Rita Coolidge.
 Coolidge named her autobiography after the song.

 Joe Cocker version

 Russell co-produced Joe Cocker's second studio album Joe Cocker! in 1969, and wrote two songs for the album, "Delta Lady" and "Hello, Little Friend."
 As Rita Coolidge recalled in her 2016 autobiography Delta Lady: A Memoir, she was living with Russell at the time: "'Delta Lady' was about me: 'Woman of the country, now I've found you / longing in your soft and fertile delta... be all mine, Delta lady.'
 I was deeply honored, of course — no one had ever written a song about me."
 Russell also wrote "A Song for You" about Coolidge before they broke up later in 1969.

 Cocker's studio version (which featured Coolidge on backing vocals along with others including Bonnie Bramlett) was released as the first single from the album and hit the top 10 on the UK singles chart.
 In 1970, the song closed out Cocker's live album Mad Dogs & Englishmen, recorded at Fillmore East in New York City.